ethoinformatics/ethocore/ethocore.md

 	<tr><td>Identifier:</td><td>http://rs.tdwg.org/dwc/terms/eventDate</td></tr>
 	<tr><td>Class:</td><td>Event</td></tr>
 	<tr><td>Project:</td><td>Darwin Core</td></tr>
 	<tr><td>Definition:</td><td>The date-time or interval during which an Event occurred.
-For occurrences, this is the date-time when the event was recorded.
-Not suitable for a time in a geological context.
+For observations or activities, this is the date-time when the event was recorded.
 Recommended best practice is to use an encoding scheme, such as ISO 8601:2004(E).</td></tr>
 	<tr><td>Comment:</td><td>Examples: "1963-03-08T14:07-0600" is 8 Mar 1963 2:07pm in the time zone six hours earlier than UTC, "2009-02-20T08:40Z" is 20 Feb 2009 8:40am UTC, "1809-02-12" is 12 Feb 1809, "1906-06" is Jun 1906, "1971" is just that year, "2007-03-01T13:00:00Z/2008-05-11T15:30:00Z" is the interval between 1 Mar 2007 1pm UTC and 11 May 2008 3:30pm UTC, "2007-11-13/15" is the interval between 13 Nov 2007 and 15 Nov 2007.</td></tr>
 	<tr><td>Details:</td><td>eventDate (placeholder: link to come)</td></tr>
 	<tr><th colspan="2"><a name="eventID">Term Name: eventID</a></th></tr>